 In recent years, businesses have made huge investments in Internet related technologies, but often with little or no benefits.
-Few areas of human endeavour have led to such a rapid and dramatic change in fortunes.
-Following the excitement of the late 1990's, the experiences of the early years of the new millennium caused many experts to conclude that the Internet bubble had burst and things would revert to a more traditional mode of business activity.
+Few areas of human endeavour have led to such a rapid and dramatic change in fortunes (Rowley, 2002; Lee and Lee, 2002).
+Following the excitement of the late 1990's, the experiences of the early years of the new millennium caused many experts to conclude that the Internet bubble had burst and things would revert to a more traditional mode of business activity (Razi, Tarn and Siddiqui, 2004).
 This has not happened, of course.
 What has happened is that many businesses have adopted a mixed approach, maintaining a traditional "high street" presence but supporting or extending it using the capabilities of the Internet.
 Hence, it has become a matter of adapting current management practices rather than undertaking radical change.
 The question arises: do we understand what adaptations are actually needed?
-This question is the seed from which the idea for this work grew.
-This work is not about the Internet itself (after all, the Internet is really just the basic technologies that support the technical interconnection of networks).
+This question is the seed from which the idea for this thesis grew.
+This thesis is not about the Internet itself (after all, the Internet is really just the basic technologies that support the technical interconnection of networks).
 It is about the evolution of new business practices that take advantage of the opportunities that are consequent upon the Internet.
 The World Wide Web is what makes the Internet useful, through easy access to Internet-connected computers and by the elimination of distance, time, and cost in so doing.
-However, in this work the term "Internet" will continue to be used to embrace all of these things, most of which are important to the actual work.
+However, in this work the term "Internet" will continue to be used to embrace all of these things, most of which are important to the actual thesis.

 And so it may be surmised that there is real change at hand, and that much of it is related to e-commerce.
-Business management needs to react to this new opportunity but the learning curve is much longer than was once imagined.
+Business management needs to react to this new opportunity but the learning curve is much longer than was once imagined (Pavic, Koh, Simpson and Padmore, 2007).
 In order to gain the most benefit for sustainability, the application of management principle compatible with ecommerce would be helpful.
 Though not all businesses are the same; some are smaller with unique needs and others bigger with specific interest.
 What are the different opportunities/needs and interests of different kinds of businesses?
 Are small businesses facing the same opportunities and challenges as large businesses?
 Are partnerships and relationships really changing?
 In which sectors are these changes most evident, and most interesting?